-Any provision of Memorandum Circular No. 2009-04, otherwise known as the Standard Chart of Accounts for Cooperatives, including any treatment, interpretation or presentation of an account thereof, not consistent with the proper application of pertinent provision of this Circular is hereby repealed or modified accordingly.
+Any provision of Memorandum Circular No. 2015-06 and 2016-06, otherwise known as the Philippine Financial Reporting Framework for Cooperatives and Revised Standard Chart of Accounts for Cooperatives respectively, including any treatment, interpretation or presentation of an account thereof, not consistent with the proper application of pertinent provision of this Circular is hereby repealed or modified accordingly.
 All circulars, memoranda, and any other issuances or parts thereof inconsistent with any of the provisions of this Circular are likewise hereby repealed.